rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 For example, let's pretend we're creating a "blaster" caster class.
 That class is 110% ofensive, with only elemental, attack and some utility spells, while most of it's non-attacking abilities come from the class features, not it's spells.
 So, when creating the spell list for the class we can (instead of checking hundreds of spells manually and deciding if they work with the idea or not) take the 'energy', 'evocation' and 'decay' tags, and just say that the spell list consists of all spells with at least 1 of those tags.

 It's important to point out that you're not tied to using only this to create a spell list.
 Are you mostly fine with using tags to define it, but also REALLY want characters from that class to be able to use Leomund's Tiny Hut?
 Just add it to the list, ignoring the tags.
 Don't want a class to have access to one specific spell from a tag you're allowing them?
 Remove that single spell.
 Do you just want to manually pick spells?
 Have at it.
-This tag system was made to aid the designer in speeding up {{pageNumber,auto}}
-\page
- the process of making a spell list, not to constrain your ideas in any way
+This tag system was made to aid the designer in speeding up the process of making a spell list, not to constrain your ideas in any way

 ## Flavor
 TODO TALK ABOUT REFLAVORING AND STUFF.
 USE PLANTOMANCER AS EXAMPLE